techycode-01/mern-blog/README.md

 ## Credits
 - Inspired by modern blog platforms
-- Built by [Your Name] and contributors
+- Built by Anuj and contributors
 - Uses open source libraries and tools

 ---
-Feel free to customize this README for your own project needs!